MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 1. After the PR merges to the development branch, the continuous integration (CI) pipeline for the dev environment executes.
 The CI pipeline executes both the experimentation and evaluation flows in sequence and registers the flows in the Azure Machine Learning Registry apart from other steps in the pipeline.
 1. After the CI pipeline execution completes, a continuous deployment (CD) trigger executes the CD pipeline, which deploys the standard flow from Azure Machine Learning Registry as an Azure Machine Learning online endpoint.
 The pipeline then runs integration and smoke tests on the deployed flow.
 1. A release branch is created from the development branch, or a PR is raised from the development branch to the release branch.
 1. The PR is manually approved and code is merged to the release branch.
-After the PR is merged to the release branch, the CI pipeline for the prod environment executes.
+After the PR is merged to the release branch, the CI pipeline for the production environment executes.
 The pipeline executes both the experimentation and evaluation flows in sequence and registers the flows in Azure Machine Learning Registry apart from other steps in the pipeline.
 1. After the CI pipeline execution completes, a CD trigger executes the CD pipeline, which deploys the standard flow from Azure Machine Learning Registry as an Azure Machine Learning online endpoint.
 The pipeline then runs integration and smoke tests on the deployed flow.

 ## Create a GenAIOps prompt flow